Mesomelia refers to a shortening of the middle (intermediate) portion of a limb.

 Placental grading (Grannum classification) refers to an ultrasound grading system of the placenta based on its maturity.
 This primarily affects the extent of calcifications.
 In some countries, the use of placental grading has fallen out of obstetric practice due to a weak correlation with advers...

-Placental infarction refers to a localised area of ischemic villous necrosis.
+Placental infarction refers to a localized area of ischemic villous necrosis.
 It is a significant cause of placental insufficiency.

 A localized infarction can occurs in up to ~12.5% (range 5-20%) of all gestations.